Return to First Part of Chapter

 With a few exceptions, the Statutory Powers Procedures Act (SPPA) implements a broad relaxation of the rules of civil evidence discussed in the previous section.
 This relaxation is essentially identical to that applied in the Ontario Small Claims Court [Courts of Justice Act, s.27]:

 SPPA s.15(1)Of course, despite this relaxation, it is still useful to consider evidence in its traditional categories as they will inform the treatment of the evidence by the tribunal.
 Thus while a tribunal may (it can still refuse) formally admit into evidence more statements and documents than a court might, that does not necessarily mean that the evidence will all be given the same "weight".
+Naturally, evidence will be 'weighed' differently depending on how admissible it is under those more formal rules.

 Subject to subsections (2) and (3), a tribunal may admit as evidence at a hearing, whether or not given or proven under oath or affirmation or admissible as evidence in a court,